kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/hybrid_gateway.md

    EOF
    ```

 3. Create a gateway resource.
 In the `hybridGateway` section, add a `delegatedTcpGateways` section and make sure that the protocol is set to `tcp` and the TLS mode to `passthrough`.
+You can optionally log the ciphers that were sent by the clients by adding the `spec.options.accessLoggingService` section to your gateway configuration as shown in the following example.
    ```yaml
    kubectl apply -f- <<EOF
    apiVersion: gateway.solo.io/v1